-Our foreign debt is generally collateralized by the land, buildings and equipment in the respective locations.
+Certain of our foreign debt is collateralized by the land, buildings and equipment in the respective locations.
 The carrying value of the collateral exceeds the carrying amount of the debt.

 The debt of Amkor Technology, Inc. is structurally subordinated in right of payment to all existing and future debt and other liabilities of our subsidiaries.
+From time to time, Amkor Technology, Inc. also guarantees certain debt of our subsidiaries.
 The agreements governing our indebtedness contain affirmative and negative covenants which restrict our ability to pay dividends and could restrict our operations.
 We have never paid a dividend to our stockholders and we do not have any present plans for doing so.
-We were in compliance with all debt covenants at September 30, 2017.
+We were in compliance with all debt covenants at June 30, 2018.

-13. Pension Plans
+14. Pension Plans